top of page

 Duco was part of the reading of “How I Became a K9 Commando” at the Airborne and Special Operations Museum.

-How I became a K9 Commando .jpg
+How I became a K9 Commando book

 Trigger Time TV - We did a complete season on training a MWD